Personal Gps Tracker Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Personal GPS Tracker Market Analysis by Mordor Intelligence

-The personal GPS tracker market size reached USD 1.19 billion in 2025 and is set to advance to USD 1.76 billion by 2030, reflecting an 8.18% CAGR.
+The personal GPS tracker market was valued at USD 1.19 billion in 2025 and estimated to grow from USD 1.28 billion in 2026 to reach USD 1.84 billion by 2031, at a CAGR of 7.58% during the forecast period (2026-2031).
 Growth aligns with rising security awareness, component miniaturization, and expanding use cases ranging from child safety to dementia care.
 Real-time location services now benefit from multi-constellation satellite coverage, while 4G LTE-M and NB-IoT networks improve indoor reception and battery life.
 Hardware cost erosion lowers entry prices, supporting adoption in emerging economies, and eSIM roll-outs simplify global roaming.
 At the same time, escalating data-privacy rules and GNSS spoofing episodes compel vendors to harden cybersecurity and diversify positioning technologies.

 Key Report Takeaways